The Humanistic Gap, Part 3: So, We Created A Director Title

 Notice what immediately comes to mind.

 Then ask: What actually deserves my attention right now?
+Right now.

 Clarity often doesn’t emerge from gathering more information.